-I’m currently working on what truth is; how we think about impossible things; what vagueness is; and what propositions are.
+I’m currently working on what truth is; how we think about impossible things; what material objects are; how to think about essence; and what propositions are.

 My major topic at the moment is about how we think meaningfully about impossible things.
 We might wonder whether some hypothesis is true or false, knowing full well that if it’s in fact false then it couldn’t possibly have been true.
 False mathematical claims represent impossibilities, for example, yet they are often meaningful.
 How come?
 Philosophical claims, too, are often held to be either necessarily true or necessariy false.
 So, quite probably, the majority of what most philosophers say (with their work hats on) is impossible—but it’s not all meaningless!